gopasspw/gopassbridge/CONTRIBUTING.md

   your idea.
 This will avoid unnecessary work.

 The gopassbridge code must be fully reviewable also when installed as extension.
-Therefore, no 3rd party libraries and plain ES5 must be used.
+Therefore, no 3rd party libraries and plain JavaScript must be used.
 Also keep your code as simple as possible.

+Modern JavaScript features can be used if they are supported by newer versions of Chrome and Firefox.

 Also note in your pull request if you want the maintainer to prepare a new release of the Chrome and Firefox plugins.